Cole Finegan

-Philip Cole Finegan II, known professionally as Cole Finegan, (born 1956) is an American lawyer who has served as the United States attorney for the District of Colorado since 2021.
-He served as Denver's City Attorney and Chief of Staff to then Denver Mayor John Hickenlooper from 2003 through 2006.
+Philip Cole Finegan II (born 1956) is an American lawyer who served as the United States attorney for the District of Colorado from 2021 to 2024.
+He served as Denver's city attorney and chief of staff to then Denver mayor John Hickenlooper from 2003 through 2006.
 He was also the regional managing partner of the Americas for Hogan Lovells and managing partner of the law firm's Denver office.

 Early life and education

 Finegan was born in Tulsa, Oklahoma, and attended Cascia Hall Preparatory School.
 He attended the University of Notre Dame from 1974 to 1978, earning a degree in English.
-After graduating, Finegan worked full-time as Chief Legislative Aassistant and then Chief of Staff to U.S. Representative James R. Jones of Oklahoma, chair of the House Budget Committee.
+After graduating, Finegan worked full-time as Chief Legislative Assistant and then Chief of Staff to U.S. Representative James R. Jones of Oklahoma, chair of the House Budget Committee.
 Finegan attended Georgetown University Law Center and graduated in 1986.
 He served as a member of The Tax Lawyer law review.

 Career

 Brownstein Hyatt Farber

-Tom Strickland and Andy Loewi recruited Finegan in early 1987 to join Brownstein Hyatt Farber Schreck (then Brownstein Hyatt Farber & Madden), a national law firm based in Denver, CO.
+Tom Strickland and Andy Loewi recruited Finegan in early 1987 to join Brownstein Hyatt Farber Schreck (then Brownstein Hyatt Farber & Madden), a national law firm based in Denver.
 From 1993 to 2003, Finegan was a partner in the Denver office and advised on land use, regulatory, municipal, legislative, and election law.